 What is a Student Visa?

 The Student Visa is a document issued by the government of Canada that allows foreign nationals to study at their designated learning institutions (DLI).
-DLI is a school approved by a provincial or territorial government to host international students.
+DLI is a school approved by a provincial or territorial government to host international students who wish to study in bc as well as other parts of Canada.
 If you have a Student Visa and you are planning to apply for a Post-Graduation Work Permit or permanent residence under Express Entry, make sure that your program/course qualifies.
 Not all programs/courses offered at designated learning institutions (DLIs) are eligible.

 Am I Eligible to Apply?